MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 * In the Power Query editor
 * With the firewall disabled
 * With background analysis disabled
+* With [column profiling](data-profiling-tools.md) and any other background tasks disabled
 * \[Optional] Doing a `Table.Buffer`

 In this example, you’ll have only a single M evaluation that happens when you refresh the Power Query editor preview.
 If the duplicate requests occur at this point, then they’re somehow inherent in the way the query is authored.
 If not, and if you enable the settings above one-by-one, you can then observe at what point the duplicate requests start occurring.